The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 \section{Face Detection}

-Face detection is the first step in the end-to-end face recognition system, which aims to locate the face regions from the input images.
-Recently, with the great progress of deep convolutional neural network, deep face detection has been extensively studied.
-In this section, we first categorize and make comparison of the existing deep learning methods for face detection.
+Face detection is the first step of end-to-end face recognition system, which aims to locate the face regions from the input images.
+In this section, first, we categorize and make comparison of the existing deep learning methods for face detection.
 Next, we introduce several popular datasets of face detection and the common metrics for evaluation.
-Finally, we describe some existing challenges and promising future directions.
+Finally, we provide a performance comparison of state-of-the-art face detection methods and detailed discussion about the effect of face detection on its subsequent elements.